yiisoft/config/README.md

 `source-directory` points to where to read configs from for the package the option is specified for.
 The option is read for all packages.
 The value is a path relative to where package `composer.json` is.
 Default value is empty string.

-## Merge recursive
+## Recursive merge

-By default, all configs are not merged recursively, except for `params.php`, `events.php`, `events-console.php`, `events-web.php`.
-If you want to merge some configs recursive you must pass them to the constructor.
+By default, no configs are merged recursively, except for `params.php`, `events.php`, `events-console.php`, `events-web.php`.
+If you want to merge some configs recursively you must pass their names to `Config` constructor:

 ```php
 $config = new \Yiisoft\Config\Config(